 To understand what kinds of content on TikTok participants perceive to be political, we code respondent data for the presence of political themes and topics.
-We develop a codebook of 31 political codes and then apply it to three different datasets: (1) survey responses, (2) user annotations from the respondent-politicaltranscribed dataset, and (3) video transcripts from the same.
+We develop a codebook of 30 political codes and then apply it to three different datasets: (1) survey responses, (2) user annotations from the respondent-political-transcribed dataset, and (3) video transcripts from the respondent-political-transcribed.

-We start by qualitatively coding user responses (n = 368) to our survey question concerning perceptions of political content on TikTok: "In two sentences or more, how would you describe the kinds of TikTok content you consider to be political, and what makes it political to you?"
+We start by qualitatively coding user responses (n = 358) to our survey question concerning perceptions of political content on TikTok: "In two sentences or more, how would you describe the kinds of TikTok content you consider to be political, and what makes it political to you?"
 To develop the codebook, two of the authors followed an iterative inductive coding process using the survey responses.
 Because the dataset was relatively small, the authors were able to each code it in its entirety during each round of coding.
 In each round, they independently read and annotated survey response data to identify new codes and refine the definitions of existing codes present in the data.
-After each round of coding,
+After each round of coding, the two coders met to discuss trends in the data and refine the codebook.
+The codebook was finalized after four rounds, when saturation had been reached (i.e., no new codes were being added) and inter-rater reliability was high (Cohen's $\kappa \geq 0.8$ for each code).
+The full list of codes and inter-rater reliability measures is included in Appendix A.